Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ### <mark style="background: #BABD00;">Storage Virtualisation:</mark>

-<mark style="background: #BABD00;">Storage virtualization:</mark> It is the process of masking the underlying complexity of physical storage resources and presenting the logical view of these resources to compute systems.
+<mark style="background: #BABD00;">Storage virtualisation:</mark> It is the process of masking the underlying complexity of physical storage resources and presenting the logical view of these resources to compute systems.

 Logical to physical storage mapping is performed by virtualization layer.

-Virtualization layer abstracts the identity of physical storage devices: Creates a storage pool from multiple, heterogeneous storage arrays.
+Virtualisation layer abstracts the identity of physical storage devices: Creates a storage pool from multiple, heterogeneous storage arrays.

 Virtual volumes are created from the storage pools and are assigned to the compute system.